dotman14/dicttowddx/README.md

 # dicttowddx

 This is a Python lib that converts a Python dictionary to a WDDX string.
-This is useful when you want to exchange with endpoints that support WDDX format.
+This is useful when you want to exchange data with endpoints that support WDDX format.

 ## Installation